ecarvallo777/admetricks_test/README.md

 If you don't have nodejs installed, you need to navigate to https://nodejs.org and follows the steps of installation.

-Then, when you have installed nodeJs, you need **to check that you have installed npm.**
+So when you have installed nodeJs, you need **to check that you have installed npm.**

     npm -v